pH-7/ProjectU-react-client/README.md

 ## Setting Up

-1. Make sure you have [NodeJS](https://nodejs.org/en/download) v14 or newer innstalled.
+1. Make sure you have npm v6 or newer installed (by installing [NodeJS](https://nodejs.org/en/download).
 2. Run `npm ci` to install all dependencies.
 3. `npm start` to start your React client application.